Bring Your Own Cans..

 After much ringing around and some frenetic search engine activity, Mike located a company selling heating oil via a pump in much the same way as petrol.
 His first stop was an agricultural store where he purchased eight 25 litre plastic containers with screw top caps.
 It was as many as they had.
 And then to the back end of an industrial estate over an hour’s trip from home.
 The screw caps turned out not to be watertight and, inevitably, during the return journey some of the oil leaked out.
 But that was nothing to the struggle to get the oil into the tank.
 Yesterday, you’ll recall, it was raining.
 Not light rain, either.
 The tank is located in the middle of a copse at the top of the drive.
 And the lid is at least six feet off the waterlogged ground.

 In an effort to show solidarity, I rode shotgun for the second trip.
-By now the car had acquired the delicate aroma of petrochemical plant.
+By now the car had acquired the delicate aroma of a petrochemical plant.
 Even with the containers empty once more, the windows had to be left open and the rain came in.
-Clearly, we’re not the only people on the learning curve of oil.
-At the depot, there’s now a 20 minute wait just to get to the front of the queue.
+Clearly, we’re not the only people on the learning curve of oil: at the depot, there’s now a 20 minute wait just to get to the front of the queue.
 And then the tortuous journey back up the A30.
 Every bend in the road a new opportunity for spillage.
 The sound of sloshing oil our accompaniment all the way home.

 * 21 December 2012 marked the end of a phase in the Mayan calendar.
 Some had predicted it would coincide with the end of the world.